teamsixzero/teamsixzero.github.io/_posts/2022-03-08-ux-design-conversion-rate-optimization.md

 Get your team together and ask each person to examine the existing flow and come up with their own ideas as to why it might be leading to a low rate of conversions.
 Next, narrow down all of the ideas until you have one that everyone agrees is the strongest hypothesis.

-If you've done that and the problem is still not completely obvious, I suggest showing the flow to some users by doing moderated or unmoderated usability tests.
+If you've done that and the problem is still not completely obvious, I suggest showing the flow to some users by doing <a href="/startusertesting/" target="_blank">moderated or unmoderated usability tests</a>.
 By experiencing the issue directly through your user’s eyes and seeing them struggle through an attempted conversion, you will likely come away with a lot more ideas on how to improve the flow.
 This step will either solidify your team’s initial assumptions as to what’s broken or expose you to a fresh set of ideas as to how to optimize the flow.

-If you end up with a few potential hypotheses, your final step is to use an Impact vs. Effort Matrix to determine which ideas are worth moving forward with.
+If you end up with a few potential hypotheses, your final step is to use an <a href="https://miro.com/templates/impact-effort-matrix/" target="_blank">Impact vs. Effort Matrix</a> to determine which ideas are worth moving forward with.

 <img src="/assets/img/blogs/ux-conversion-rate-matrix.png" />